How to Smoke a Pork Loin with 7 Easy Steps

 Remove the sauce from the heat and spoon a small amount over top of the meat.

-12 Tips and Tricks on How to Smoke a Pork Loin
+12 Tips and Tricks on Smoking a Pork Loin

 I grew up spending summers on my grandfather’s hog farm.
 I knew from a young age that pork was fatty, juicy, and delicious.

-However, pork can easily be dried out in the smoker and there are several situations where you can ruin your delicious pork loin.
+However, this cut type can easily be dried out in the smoker and there are several situations where you can ruin your delicious cooking.

-Here are some tips you can try to make your smoked pork delicious every time.
+Here are some tips you can try and learn to make the most of your cooking every time.

 - Internal temperature is everything when it comes to juicy pork.
 Keep your meat thermometer handy and always pull your meat somewhere between 155 and 170°F.

-- We know it is tempting to check on your pork every few minutes, but fight the urge.
+- We know it is tempting to check on every few minutes, but fight the urge.
 Opening the lid lets heat, smoke, and moisture out of your smoker.

 - The wood you choose makes a difference.
-Use wood from fruit trees for pork such as apple and cherry to give it a sweet flavor.
+Use wood from fruit trees such as apple and cherry to give it a sweet flavor.

-- If you choose to use barbecue sauce on pork, wait and apply it at the very end.
-Most sauces have sugar that can burn if put on the meat too early.
+- If you choose to use barbecue sauce, wait and apply it at the very end.
+Most sauces have sugar that can burn if you put it too early.

 - Placing your meat away from your heat source is also important for temperature control.
 Pork will drip fat as it cooks.
 If that fat hits the heat source it will flare up and increase your smoker temperature.